Here’s a little oddity that may be waiting to catch you out – but only if you like to create indexes with very long keys.

 Footnote 1: The 40% limit on IOT keys is further constrained if you are using a 16KB block size by a “hard” limit of 3,800 bytes – so rebuilding the index with a different blocksize will only work around the problem in a limited range of cases.

 Footnote 2: Although I implied at the start of the article that it would be unusual to have very long index keys there are quite a lot of applications that define tables with fairly long (e.g. 254, 1000) varchar2() columns: “just in case”.
-Watch out when you start creating indexes on these columns.
+Watch out when you start creating multi-column indexes on tables like this.